chuckhousley/chuckhousley.github.io/_posts/2015-03-06-keyboard-roll-call.md

 > This one came in it's original packaging, a box with a smiling boy in full Redshirt regalia flying through space alongside the giant message of "IT'S A KEYBOARD!", as if that wasn't obvious.
 > Sporting a Starfleet insignia on the wristrest, rubber grips on either side, giant easy-to-read buttons and a space bar that reads "Space, The Final Frontier", this keyboard is a real treasure.
-> It's tenkeyless, but the format is <80%, almost like a 60% with the arrow keys and Delete/Insert/etc squished into the right side
+> It's tenkeyless, but the format is <80%, almost like a 60% with the arrow keys and Delete/Insert/etc squished into the right side.
 > I just wish it was easier to type on: pulling off the keycap reveals some sort of plastic stabilizer under each key, forcing the poor child using it to strike dead center to get the switch to actuate.
 > Also, the back has instructions for starting a light show, but it only cycles through lighting up the caps/num/scroll lock LEDs one at a time.
 Disappointing.